 WES Rates, Charges, and Fees

-To fund increasing operating and maintenance costs and continue investing in system reliability, modest rate adjustments are proposed.
+To fund increasing operating and maintenance costs and continue investing in system reliability, modest rate adjustments have been approved.
 For most residential customers, the combined monthly wastewater and surface water bill is expected to increase by approximately $1.25 per month (about 2%), keeping WES' rates below the regional average.

-The WES Budget Committee will meet on May 27, 2025, to review and approve the proposed budget.
-Following the committee's approval, the Board of County Commissioners (serving as the governing body of WES) will hold a public hearing and consider adoption of the budget and rates in June 2025.
+The WES Budget Committee reviewed and approved the proposed budget on May 27, 2025, and the Clackamas County Board of Commissioners (serving as the governing body of WES) adopted the budget and updated rates on June 18, 2025 following a public hearing.

 Wastewater (Rate Zone 2 Retail)1$ 54.40$ 53.60$ 0.80 (1.5%)$ 60.89